jeehoonkang/jeehoonkang.github.io/_posts/2017-08-23-synchronization-patterns.markdown

 - **The bridge of piggybacking.** In `Release`-`Acquire` synchronization, a `Release`-write to the piggybacking address (`flag` in the example) and an `Acquire`-read from the address form a "bridge" of piggybacking.
 We may call this WR (write-read) bridge.
-You can imagine RRc bridge, whose two reads from the piggybacking address are ordered by the coherence order; RWc bridge of a read and a coherence-later write to the piggybacking address; WRc bridge; and WWc bridge.
-(For
+You can imagine RRc (read-read via coherence) bridge, whose two reads from the piggybacking address are ordered by the coherence order; RWc bridge of a read and a coherence-later write to the piggybacking address; WRc bridge;
-  experts: you may call C/C++ release sequence "WRu bridge".)
+  and WWc bridge.
+(For experts: you may call C/C++ release sequence "(WR)* bridge" ("*" means the Kleene Star).)

 - **Synchronization marker**.
 In the example, the `Release` and `Acquire` orderings are annotated in the store and load instructions.
 Instead, you can mark a program point earlier than the bridge's